kmjayadeep/cka-learning/README.md

 My notes and preparation materials for Certified Kubernetes Administrator Exam.
 This repo may also contain additional resources and links which are not related to CKA, but generally useful for Kubernetes administration

+# Folder structure

+* README.md - outline, plan, structure etc.
+* notes/ - Notes i prepared while learning, based on curriculm
+* tests/ - Practice tests I went through and their solution.
+In the order of curriculm
+* yamls/ - Yaml files, certs etc. I created as part of the practice tests
+* lxc.md - instructions to setup lxc containers
+* kubernetes-hard-way-\*.md - Instructions I followed to setup kubernetes based on the famous `kubernetes the hard way` guide

 # Things to learn and research

 * LXC containers